Quadroon: Racial classifications

-Quadroon was used to designate a person of one-quarter African/Aboriginal ancestry, that is equivalent to one biracial parent (African/Aboriginal and Caucasian) and one white or European parent; in other words, the equivalent of one African/Aboriginal grandparent and three White or European grandparents.
-In Latin America, which had a variety of terms for racial groups, some terms for quadroons were morisco or chino, see casta.
+Quadroon was used to designate a person of one-quarter African/Aboriginal ancestry, that is equivalent to one biracial parent (African/Aboriginal and Caucasian) and one white or European parent; in other words, the equivalent of one African/Aboriginal grandparent and three white or European grandparents.
+In some countries in Latin America, which had a variety of terms for racial groups, some terms for quadroons were morisco or chino, see casta.
 Terceroon was a term synonymous with quadroon, derived from being three generations of descent from an African ancestor, counting the ancestor as the first generation.

 The term mulatto was used to designate a person who was biracial, with one fully black parent and one fully white parent, or a person whose parents are both mulatto.
 In some cases, it was used as a general term, for instance on U.S. census classifications, to refer to all persons of mixed race, without regard for proportion of ancestries.
+The only time a more specific classification was utilized was in the 1890 Census, which counted almost a million mulattoes (defined as 3/8 to 5/8 white), over 100,000 quadroons and slightly under 70,000 octoroons among 7.5 million black people; however, the Census Bureau concluded from the experience that this kind of distinction is unreliable and "of little value" so it was abandoned.

 The term octoroon referred to a person with one-eighth African/Aboriginal ancestry; that is, someone with family heritage equivalent to one biracial grandparent; in other words, one African great-grandparent and seven European great-grandparents.
 An example was Russian poet Alexander Pushkin.
-As with the use of quadroon, this word was applied to a limited extent in Australia for those of one-eighth Aboriginal ancestry, as the government implemented assimilation policies on the Stolen Generations.
+Octoroon was applied to a limited extent in Australia for those of one-eighth Aboriginal ancestry, as the government implemented assimilation policies on the Stolen Generations.
 The term mustee was also used to refer to a person with one-eighth African ancestry.

 The term sacatra was used to refer to one who was seven-eighths black or African and one-eighth white or European (i.e. an individual with one black and one griffe parent, or one white great-grandparent).

 The term mustefino refers to a person with one-sixteenth African ancestry.
 The terms quintroon or hexadecaroon were also used.

 In the French Antilles, the following terms were used during the 18th century:

-In Latin America, the terms griffe or sambo were sometimes used for an individual of three-quarters black parentage, i.e. the child of a mulatto parent and a fully black parent.
+In some countries in Latin America, the terms griffe or sambo were sometimes used for an individual of three-quarters black parentage, i.e. the child of a mulatto parent and a fully black parent.